Fresh by Margot Wood

 I absolutely loved this book.
 I was drawn in and hooked after just a few pages.

-We're introduced to Margot Wood's main protagonist Elliot McHugh on the opening pages of her debut novel Fresh.
+Readers are introduced to Margot Wood's main protagonist Elliot McHugh on the opening pages of her debut novel Fresh.
 Elliot is eighteen years old, from Cincinnati, and a freshman at Emerson College in Boston.
-She's instantly likeable, entertaining, and totally relatable for any adult still trying to get their shit together.
+I found her instantly likeable, entertaining, and totally relatable.

 Wood paints a stellar picture of freshman move in day, and the months that follow, in the opening chapters of this book.
-Her prose is conversational and vividly descriptive.
-I've never had the college experience, but I feel like Margot took me there and let me experience it vicariously through the characters she created.
+I've never had the college experience, but I feel like Margot took me there and let me experience it vicariously through the characters she dreamed up.
 She has created a compelling and engaging character in Elliot, and I loved getting to know her and her quirks as the book progressed.
-The character development and overall storyline is brilliant in this one.
+The character development and overall storyline is brilliant in this book.

 All in all, Fresh is fun, vibrant, and absolutely freaking hilarious.
-There's some fantastic LGBTQ+ representation and use of pronouns throughout, which I liked.
+There's some great LGBTQ+ representation and use of pronouns throughout, which I liked.

 My love for this book just kept increasing the more I read, and the more I became invested in Elliot and her story.
 Fresh was definitely a compulsive read for me, once I started I couldn't stop.